-The chart in Appendix B outlines the Centers for Disease Control and Prevention recommendations for Hepatitis B post-exposure prophylaxis following percutaneous exposure.
-They also recommend that HBIG, when indicated, be administered as soon as possible after an exposure and within 24 hours if possible.
+The Centers for Disease Control and Prevention outlines recommendations for Hepatitis B post-exposure prophylaxis following percutaneous exposure.
+They also recommend that HBIG, when indicated, be administered as soonas possible after an exposure and within 24 hours if possible.

 SAFE WORK PRACTICES UTILIZED TO AVOID POTENTIAL EXPOSURE INCIDENTS